Social care transport

-The entitlement to transport is determined by the Department for Community Services and the Department for Children and Education (DCE), with the responsibility for arranging transport remaining with the Passenger Transport Unit.
+The entitlement to transport is determined by the department for community services and the department for children and education, with the responsibility for arranging transport remaining with the passenger transport unit.

 All the organisations and drivers that are used to provide transport services must be licensed with the appropriate body, prior to being accepted on our approved list.
-All drivers must be checked by the Criminal Records Bureau before being eligible to drive.
+All drivers must be checked by the disclosure and barring service before being eligible to drive.

-Eligibility for transport is determined by a service user's Care Manager and queries regarding this should be made directly to the relevant person within Community Care.
+Eligibility for transport is determined by a service user's care manager and queries regarding this should be made directly to the relevant person within the community care service.

 It is the responsibility of service users and their carers to ensure that they are ready when the vehicle arrives at their home.
-Operators will be given instruction to wait no more than three minutes for any service user.
+Operators will be instructed to wait no more than three minutes for any service user.

 Where a service user has a mobility problem, the vehicle will try to come as close as possible to the service user's home.